Mr Brubakers Strawberry Alarm Clock: Composition

 Although Mr Brubakers Strawberry Alarm Clock bears some similarity to 15 Levels of Magnification in that both albums consist of "sampledelic, slightly atmospheric, breakbeat techno" with dusty breakbeats, Mr Brubakers is more abstract and adventurous than its predecessor, and introduces several elements from IDM while simultaneously avoiding that genre's "random, artificial bent."
 The album is noted for being very textured, containing unique beats and "a thick pulse," and although the record is beat-based and incorporates many samples, it also exhibits what Randall Roberts of CMJ New Music Monthly describes as "an obvious attention to the miniature, the patience to examine them, and the desire to communicate the unspeakable with pinpoint accuracy."
 The music also incorporates several psychedelic and garage flourishes which are said to be "more reminiscent of the 1960s" than 1998.
 Louise Grey of The Independent, meanwhile, called the album "a deft work, combining a real feeling for sonic depth and texture with compositional nous."

 Although most of the album is instrumental, it is Neotropic's first album features human voices, while still avoiding the creation of songs in a conventional sense.
-It has described as a dark album with light moments; in the words of Tomas Palemro, "the dark elements of Mr. Brubakers alternate with ripples of sweetness.
+It has described as a dark album with light moments; in the words of Tomas Palermo, "the dark elements of Mr. Brubakers alternate with ripples of sweetness.
 But light is scarce throughout many of the album's heavier tracks."
 Maslen said the album's darkness was a therapy to help her cope with personal issues she was having at the time: "I guess dark is a good description.
 There is a little light heartedness thrown in for good measure, but at the time of writing the album I had a lot of personal shit going down in my life and this was, I guess, a form of therapy for me, vent all of my frustrations and emotions through the music, and also a good way of exorcising all those demons."

 "Ultra Freaky Orange" features "data manipulation" by Bin Dogs, whilst the tense "Underviolent Objects" features a "wheezing" electro pulse which underlines a 'paranoid' string accompaniment and car alarm sound effects.
 The beats on the track are inspired by Brooklyn hip hop, with drum effects reminiscent of M.O.P. and Boot Camp Clik.
 Maslen's approach to beats and effects have been highlighted on the tracks "Vacetious Blooms" and "Improved Industrial Dwellings".
 "Gutted" features guest vocalist Nina Berry and lovesick lyrics that have been compared to PJ Harvey.
 "Vent", which features guitar from Gary Lucas, begins with a sample of a young girl singing "Lizzie Borden took an axe, gave her husband 40 whacks," and is said to be one of several Neotropic compositions which flash a "cannily female sensibility".
 Will Hermes of Spin felt that the tracks's "Glock-cocking percussion" evokes "Robert de Niro's battle-dressing scene from Taxi Driver as reimagined by Lara Croft."